sahankrt20/sahankrt20/README.md

 - **Learning Resources**: Notebooks and scripts exploring new concepts and techniques.
 - **Collaborations**: Contributions to open-source or team projects.

+## Projects

+### **Netflix Series Prediction**
+This project aims to predict the success of Netflix series based on various factors like genre, runtime, cast popularity, and production quality using regression and classification models.

+#### **Key Features**:
+- Analyzed historical Netflix data for patterns in successful series.
+- Utilized ML models like Linear Regression, Random Forest, and Gradient Boosting.
+- Visualized key trends using Python libraries like Matplotlib and Seaborn.

+📂 [Project Repository](#) *(Link to your project repository can be added here)*

+---

 ## Programming Languages

 - **Python**: For data analysis, machine learning, and AI development.